Last Updated on

 Your dog should be fed just the right amount of food every day to keep him fit and trim.

-On average, Beagle-Boxer hybrids should eat 2 ½ to 3 cups of dry dog food daily, divided into two or three meals.
+On average, these hybrids should eat 2 ½ to 3 cups of dry dog food daily, divided into two or three meals.

-Because of their high activity levels, Boggle dogs need a high-protein diet.
+Because of their high activity levels, Bogel dogs need a high-protein diet.

-High-quality sources of protein like fish, eggs, and raw meat will also strengthen the Boggle’s bones and joints.
+High-quality sources of protein like fish, eggs, and raw meat will also strengthen their bones and joints.

 Make sure your dog’s diet has carbohydrates, such as brown rice and sweet potatoes, to keep his energy levels up.

-Consult your vet about the proper diet for your Beagle Box, just to be on the safe side.
+Consult your vet about the proper diet for your Boxel, just to be on the safe side.

 How much will it cost to own a Boxer Beagle mix?

-An average Boxer Beagle mix puppy costs around $300 to $700.
+An average Boggle puppy costs around $300 to $700.
 Annual medical procedures may cost between $485 to $585, and these expenses include neutering, microchipping, deworming, blood tests, and vaccinations.

 Annual non-medical costs for collars, leashes, crates, training, and food usually amount to around $600.

 A few websites to consider are Greenfield Puppies, Lancaster Puppies, and Petland.
-If you would rather adopt or rescue a Boxer Beagle mix, try some of these websites: Puppy Finder, A Forever Home, and Adopt-A-Pet.
+If you would rather adopt or rescue an older Bogel, try some of these websites: Puppy Finder, Basset and Beagle Rescue of the Heartland (Nebraska), and The Boxer Rescue, Inc.

-Be wise in choosing where to purchase a Boggle puppy.
+Be wise in choosing where to purchase a Beagle Box puppy.
 Always do your homework and find out if the seller is a legitimate breeder.

-Here’s a checklist to use when choosing a reputable Boxer Beagle mix breeder to trust.
+Here’s a checklist to use when choosing a reputable breeder to trust.

 - He allows you to see the puppies with their mother.
 The dogs should be raised in a clean, safe environment.